 Jean-Paul Louisot has served private and public entities in risk management for more than 30 years.

-Leonard McCarthy is the Integrity Vice President of the World Bank Group.
-He was formerly Head of South Africa’s Directorate of Special Operations (DSO) overseeing crime analysis, investigation, prosecution, asset forfeiture, and civil litigation.
+Leonard McCarthy is former Integrity Vice President of the World Bank Group, and was also formerly Head of South Africa’s Directorate of Special Operations (DSO) overseeing crime analysis, investigation, prosecution, asset forfeiture, and civil litigation.

 Anthony Mills spent nearly ten years in Beirut as a correspondent for CNN, Deutsche Welle, and other news outlets.